{{org_field_logo}}

 7. Managing Non-Compliance

-If a director is found not to meet the Fit and Proper Persons requirements, the following actions will be taken:
+If concerns arise that a director may no longer meet the Fit and Proper Persons requirements, {{org_field_name}} will:

 8. Record-Keeping and Documentation

-- Application forms and CVs.
+- application forms and CVs;

-- Interview notes and competency assessments.
+- interview notes and competency assessments;

-- DBS certificates and professional registration details.
+- DBS certificates and barred-list check outcomes (where applicable);

-- Annual Fit and Proper Person Declarations.
+- annual Fit and Proper Person Declarations and any associated investigation reports;

 9. Training and Awareness